chisophugis/lbd/source/globalvar.rst

-The setOperationAction(ISD::GlobalAddress, MVT::i32, Custom) tell llc that we implement global address operation in C++ function Cpu0TargetLowering::LowerOperation() and llvm will call it when time to translate load IR DAG with gI global variable into machine code.
+The setOperationAction(ISD::GlobalAddress, MVT::i32, Custom) tell llc that we implement global address operation in C++ function Cpu0TargetLowering::LowerOperation() and llvm will call this function only when llvm want to translate IR DAG of loading global variable into machine code.
-Since may have many setOperationAction(ISD::XXX, MVT::XXX, Custom) in construction function Cpu0TargetLowering() which llvm will call Cpu0TargetLowering::LowerOperation() for each ISD IR DAG node translation, we call LowerGlobalAddress(Op, DAG) by check opcode is case of ISD::GlobalAddress.
+Since may have many Custom type of setOperationAction(ISD::XXX, MVT::XXX, Custom) in construction function Cpu0TargetLowering(), and llvm will call Cpu0TargetLowering::LowerOperation() for each ISD IR DAG node of Custom type translation.
+The global address access can be identified by check the DAG node of opcode is ISD::GlobalAddress.
 For static mode, LowerGlobalAddress() will check the translation is for IsGlobalInSmallSection() or not.
 When IsLinuxOpt is true and static mode, IsGlobalInSmallSection() always return false.
-LowerGlobalAddress() will translate global variable by create 2 DAG IR nodes ABS_HI, ABS_LO for high part and low part of address and one extra node ADD with these two nodes by above code which we list it again as follows.
+LowerGlobalAddress() will translate global variable by create 2 DAG IR nodes ABS_HI and ABS_LO for high part and low part of address and one extra node ADD.
+List it again as follows.

 .. code-block:: c++